scgbern/scgpico/content/research/hermion/futurework/index.md

 Title: Future Work
 ---

 This page describes ideas that we want to add in the future.
-If you want to propose a new idea, please send an email to [roethlis@iam.unibe.ch](roethlis@iam.unibe.ch).
+If you want to propose a new idea, please send an email to <a href="mailto:roethlis@iam.unibe.ch">roethlis@iam.unibe.ch</a>
+.

 -  Bring Smart Group and Package Browser together, drop stand-alone multiple selection browser (as it is integrated in the Smart Group Browser)